rust-lang/compiler-team/working-groups/meta/rfc-drafts/compiler-team-contributors.md

 permissions in specific ways (self-policed).

-One reason that it is convenient to have r+ privileges is a purely adminstrative one: they allow you to re-approve PRs after they have been rebased, which is a common need.
+One reason that it is convenient to have r+ privileges is a purely administrative one: they allow you to re-approve PRs after they have been rebased, which is a common need.
 (Typically this is done by writing `@bors r=username`, where `username` is the name of the original reviewer.)